sustainable disinfection laundry process based on peracetic acid and hydrogen peroxide

 The use of hydrogen peroxide allows not only a high degree of brightness, but also preserves the mechanical properties of the fibers.
 Similar to pulp bleaching, this process takes place in an alkaline environment.
 The bleaching liquors have to be stabilized to prevent decomposition reactions due to the presence of trace metals such as copper, iron and manganese, which can often be found in fibers or in water.

 Color safe laundry bleaches containing hydrogen peroxide have been accepted by consumers as alternatives to bleaches containing hypochlorite.
 One of its advantages over chlorine-based bleaches is that it does not affect modern dyes.
-Evonik’s hydrogen peroxide grades were proven to yield an excellent bleaching performance in hard surface cleaners, laundry prespot products, carpet cleaners and other color safe bleaching products.
+Evonik’s hydrogen peroxide grades were proven to yield an excellent bleaching performance in hard surface cleaners, laundry prespot products, carpet cleaners, and other color safe bleaching products.

 For textile and color safe bleaching Evonik recommends using HYPROX® hydrogen peroxide products.
 For specific requirements we can recommend further grades on request.